-Emily and Elizabeth Blackwell (two of the first American women to receive their medical degree) founded the first hospital for women and children in the US.
+Emily and Elizabeth Blackwell (two of the first American women to receive their medical degrees) establish the first hospital for women and children in the U.S.

-16 year old Stefania and six year old Helena Podgorska hid 13 Jews in the attic of their house in Poland during World War II, even though they lived right next door to an SS officer.
+16-year-old Stefania and six-year-old Helena Podgórska hide 13 Jews in the attic of their house in Poland during World War II, even though they live right next door to an S.S. officer.